cristicretu/wordle/README.md

-# wordle
+# 🇷🇴 Wordle Clone

-🇷🇴 Wordle Clone
+Wordle Clone in Romanian created with vanilla JS.
+Uses ~1k words and has all the original functionality except the animations.